learn-co-students/careers-resume-technical-experience-v-000/README.md

 ## Assignment

-Take a few minutes and reflect on the last application you built.
+Nothing specific to submit for this lesson.
+However, take a few minutes and reflect on the last application you built.
 Ask yourself the questions posed earlier:

-- Why did you build it?
+- Why did you build what you built?
 - What problem did it solve?
 - What technologies did you use?

-Now, in your resume, adapt this information to the Technical Experience section for each of the applications you built or were involved in building.
+Now, in your first resume draft, adapt this information to the Technical Experience section for each of the applications you built or were involved in building.
+You'll review this section with your coach.

 <p data-visibility='hidden'>View <a href='https://learn.co/lessons/careers-resume-technical-experience'>Technical Experience on Your Resume</a> on Learn.co and start learning to code for free.</p>